Table of contents

 Chinese cabbage contains antioxidants that counteract reactive oxygen species, which trigger pathological disorders that cause oxidative damage, such as inflammation and atherosclerosis.
 According to a study, prolonged exposure to sunlight leads to a higher content of various types of antioxidants in Chinese cabbage.
 The further out the leaves are, the higher the levels of antioxidants can be detected.
 5

 Is Chinese cabbage edible raw?
-You get the most out of Chinese cabbage's nutrients when you eat it raw.
+You get the most out of the nutrients in Chinese cabbage when you eat it raw.

 Dangers - Intolerances - Side effects